fasrc/ood-jupyter/README.md

 ## App Installation

-Please see the [References section](#software-installation) below for instructions on how to install the software that is launched by this App.
+Please see the [References section](#software-installation) below for instructions on how to install the software that is launched by this app.

 ### 1. Clone the repository